SweetmanTech/myco-rewards-indexer/README.md

-# Myco Token Indexer for Zora on Base
+# Myco Rewards Indexer for Zora on Base

-This project is a Node.js-based indexer for Zora protocol events on Base & Base Sepolia networks, designed to help developers building applications on Zora.
+This project is a Node.js-based indexer for Zora protocol reward events on Base, Base Sepolia, Zora & Zora Sepolia networks, designed to help developers building applications on Zora.

 ## Benefits for Zora Developers

 This indexer provides several advantages for developers building applications on Zora:

-1. **Stack.so Integration**: Automatically tracks events with Stack.so, enabling easy analytics and user engagement features.
+1. **Stack.so Integration**: Automatically tracks reward events with Stack.so, enabling easy analytics and user engagement features.
-2. **Real-time Event Tracking**: Automatically indexes and tracks Zora protocol events on Base networks.
+2. **Real-time Event Tracking**: Automatically indexes and tracks Zora protocol reward events on Base & Zora networks.
 3. **Customizable**: Can be easily modified to focus on specific Zora events or contracts of interest.
 4. **Network Flexibility**: Supports both Base mainnet and Base Sepolia testnet.
 5. **Efficient Data Processing**: Uses chunked requests and multiple RPC endpoints for reliable data fetching.
-6. **Easy Integration**: Simplifies the process of accessing historical and real-time Zora event data.
+6. **Easy Integration**: Simplifies the process of accessing historical and real-time Zora reward event data.

-By using this indexer, developers can focus on building their Zora applications without worrying about the complexities of event indexing and data management.
+By using this indexer, developers can focus on building their Zora applications without worrying about the complexities of reward event indexing and data management.

 ## Prerequisites